 Before we go any further, I’m thrilled to finally share that my non-fiction book, University and Chronic Illness: A Survival Guide is available for purchase in paperback now.
 SQUEEEEE!
 You can grab your own copy by heading to this page!

 And now we return to this post from November 2019, the day I *finally* got to share my news…

 Oh guys.
 Where do I even start with this one?

-If we’ve been acquainted for a long-time, you’ll perhaps remember that I studied for my undergraduate degree (BSc Psychology in Education) between 2013-2016, and also studied for my postgraduate diploma (MSc Health Psychology) from 2016-2017.
+Back in the day, I completed my undergraduate degree (BSc Psychology in Education) between 2013-2016, and also studied for my postgraduate diploma (MSc Health Psychology) from 2016-2017.
 During my first year of university, I was your typical student: studying hard, partying harder, travelling the country with various sports teams and for dance competitions, volunteering, working towards an honours degree and generally living my best life.
 By the same time the following year, I was struggling to stand up on my own.

 I’d been battling for answers to my mystery symptoms since the age of 15, but it was only when my health significantly relapsed and I was struck down by an onslaught of debilitating pain and fatigue, that I was finally diagnosed with Myalgic Encephalomyelitis (ME/CFS).
 Naturally, all this took place during my very first year of university, just as my young adult life was beginning.